FePhyFoFum/phyx/README.md

         brew install git
         brew install cmake
         brew install homebrew/science/nlopt

-        _in recent versions armadillo from brew works best_ brew install armadillo
+ - In recent versions armadillo from brew works best

+        brew install armadillo

 3. On to phyx. first, clone the repository (if you haven't already):